Jo So-ang: Diplomatic activity

-Legislative Activity
+Legislative activity

-In 1930, based on his “Three Principles of the Equality” Jo So-ang wrote up a draft establishing what is renowned as a national and social democracy.
+In 1930, based on his "Three Principles of the Equality" Jo So-ang wrote up a draft establishing what is renowned as a national and social democracy.
 He argued that in order to achieve social democracy, equality between individuals, equality between ethnicities, as well as the equality between nations must be attained.
 Following this principle, he suggested that to acquire equality amongst individuals it must be through immediate political equality such as free and equal elections.
 Next, in his theory, he advocated for the equality between ethnicities.
 Equality between ethnicities would be achieved through equal economic developments and equal educational opportunities.
 For the betterment of the nation as a whole, Jo so-ang presumed that the political system should be based on a parliamentary democracy in which the execution of the assimilation of lands, production of facilities/institutions, along with a mandated educational regime should be held at the expense of the socio-economic system.
-In 1941, not long after the “Three Equality Principles” was accepted by the Korean Provisional Government, the theory became known as the “Fundamental Governing of National Reconstruction”.
+In 1941, not long after the "Three Equality Principles" was accepted by the Korean Provisional Government, the theory became known as the "Fundamental Governing of National Reconstruction".
 Not only did his theories guide the Korean Independence Party during the occupation, but also served as the main foundations of legislation for the country post-liberation.

+Death

+So-ang died in 1958 at age 71.